Tallahassee Tennis Challenger History

 ATP Challenger 80

-Tennis Channel began broadcasting Challenger events in 2019 and this year some of the Tallahassee Tennis Challenger will again be broadcast live on Tennis Channel.
-Live Web-Streaming of the 2020 Tallahassee Challenger matches will again be available.
+Live Web-Streaming of the 2021 Tallahassee Challenger matches will again be available.
 This means fans of tennis all over the world will be able to watch their favorite players’ matches live from their computers, mobile phones, iPads, etc. All for free!
 This will be especially important this year since no spectators will be allowed on the grounds due to the strict COVID-19 protocols necessary to have this kind of event safely.

-The Tallahassee Tennis Challenger partners with the City of Tallahassee Parks, Recreation and Neighborhood Affairs and Tallahassee Memorial HealthCare Foundation in order to bring the tournament to you.
-Their support, along with 20-year sponsor the Florida Lottery and 14-year sponsor Comcast, will ensure that the high standards of the tournament will be maintained.
-Other returning sponsors are Visit Tallahassee, Tallahassee Memorial HealthCare, WCTV 6, Rowland Publishing, and Merrill Lynch.
+The Tallahassee Tennis Challenger partners with the City of Tallahassee Parks, Recreation and Neighborhood Affairs and Tallahassee Memorial HealthCare Foundation, the United States Tennis Association and the Association of Tennis Professionals in order to bring the tournament to you.

 Proceeds from the tournament continue to benefit the Vogter Neuro-ICU.
-Last year the new state of the art Vogter Neuro Intensive Care Unit opened in the Mustian Surgery Center of Tallahassee Memorial HealthCare.
+In 2019 the new state of the art Vogter Neuro Intensive Care Unit opened in the Mustian Surgery Center of Tallahassee Memorial HealthCare.
 This unit cares for patients of all ages who suffer neurological trauma (such as head injuries, strokes), require surgical intervention for life-threatening illnesses (brain tumors, aneurysms), and many other types of patients too numerous to name.
-In 2020 there was no tournament due to COVID 19 but many sponsors chose to donate all of part of their sponsorship dollars to the D. Mark Vogter Memorial Endowment making the total contribution to the Endowment over $876,000 for the last 21 years.
+In 2020 there was no tournament due to COVID 19 but many sponsors chose to donate all of part of their sponsorship dollars to the D. Mark Vogter Memorial Endowment making the total contribution to the corpus of the Endowment over $944,000 for the last 22 years.

-A new endowment was created in 2010—the Maria Yealdhall Challenger Tennis Fund was established with the Tallahassee Friends of Our Parks Foundation, the fund-raising arm of the Parks, Recreation and Neighborhood Affairs Department.
+A new fund was created in 2010—the Maria Yealdhall Challenger Tennis Fund was established with the Tallahassee Friends of Our Parks Foundation, the fund-raising arm of the Parks, Recreation and Neighborhood Affairs Department.
 All monies collected from ticket sales are donated to this endowment each year and are used to assist in tennis related projects and programs throughout the city.
-The first improvement for the Tallahassee tennis community from this endowment can be seen at Winthrop Park city courts where 4 beautiful shade structures were installed on the courts and this year shade structures were installed at Tom Brown Park as well as an several awnings at Forestmeadows are some of the improvements made with these funds.
+Shade structures at Winthrop Park and at Tom Brown Park as well as an several awnings at Forestmeadows are some of the improvements made with these funds.

-A tournament of this size could not happen without the hundreds of committed volunteers who work every year.
-From ball kids/babes & dudes, who stand on the court for hours, to the ticket-takers, food-Moms and hostesses, housing sponsors, drivers, desk volunteers and organizers, thousands of hours are donated to make this tournament run smoothly.
+A tournament of this size could not happen without committed volunteers who work every year.
+From ball kids/babes & dudes, who stand on the court for hours, to the food-Moms and hostesses, drivers, desk volunteers and organizers, thousands of hours are donated to make this tournament run smoothly.
 And we are always looking for a few more!!
-If you are interested in becoming a sponsor for the tournament or volunteering before, during or immediately following the tournament please contact Karen Vogter, Tournament Director, at KVogter@tallahasseechallenger.com
+If you are interested in becoming a volunteer before, during or immediately following the tournament please contact Karen Vogter, Tournament Director, at KVogter@tallahasseechallenger.com